symfony/symfony-docs/book/validation.rst

 Next, to actually validate an ``Author`` object, use the ``validate`` method on the ``validator`` service (class :class:`Symfony\\Component\\Validator\\Validator`).
-The job of the ``validator`` is easy: to read the constraints (i.e. rules) of a class and verify whether or not the data on the object satisfies those constraints.
+The job of the ``validator`` is easy: to read the constraints (i.e. rules) of a class and verify whether the data on the object satisfies those constraints.
 If validation fails, a non-empty list of errors (class :class:`Symfony\\Component\\Validator\\ConstraintViolationList`) is returned.
 Take this simple example from inside a controller::